coriell-research/ursaPGx/README.md

 ## Quick Start

-The `callDiplotypes()` function is a wrapper for calling the main pipeline scripts and returning a DataFrame of the allele calls.
+The `callDiplotypes()` function is a wrapper for calling the main pipeline steps and returning a DataFrame of the allele calls.
 Generating allele calls for all samples in a VCF file for CYP2C8, for example, can be done with:

 ```r